orbitae/ipfs-dapp-template/README.md

-# Orbitae Template DApp
+# IPFS ready DApp Template

-Welcome to your first IPFS ready Ethereum DApp template!
+This project aims to help developers to launch their own ethereum dapps on IPFS in an easy way.

-This template features:
+The stack consists of:

 - Typescript
 - Next.js